LangChain Output Parsers: Extract Structured Data from LLM Responses

 Your LCEL chain works.
 The LLM responds.
 And then you stare at a raw string wondering how to pull the product name, price, and rating out of a paragraph that changes shape every time you run it.
 I spent a frustrating afternoon writing regex to parse LLM output before discovering that LangChain already solved this problem — with output parsers that slot right into the pipe operator.

-The fix is surprisingly clean.
 LangChain output parsers plug into the end of your chain with the same pipe operator you already know.
 They handle the format instructions, the parsing, and the validation — so your downstream code gets a typed Python object instead of a string you have to disassemble yourself.

-Why Output Parsers Exist
+Why You Need LangChain Output Parsers

 Without a parser, every LCEL chain returns an AIMessage object.
 You can grab .content from it, but that gives you a string — and strings are where bugs hide.
 Consider a chain that extracts three fields from a customer review.
 Sometimes the model returns valid JSON.
 Sometimes it wraps it in markdown code fences.
 Sometimes it adds a polite preamble before the JSON.
-Your downstream code breaks on two of those three cases.

-• StrOutputParser — The Starting Point
+StrOutputParser — The Simplest Output Parser

 The simplest parser strips the AIMessage wrapper and hands you back a plain Python string.
 I use StrOutputParser on almost every chain because, without it, you get an AIMessage object instead of the text your application actually needs.